Line 253 - Net capital losses of other years

 Completing your tax return

-Once you have determined the amount of net capital losses available for use, enter the amount calculated either from the Chart 4 or from line 13 of Chart 5, on line 253 of your income tax and benefit return.
+Once you have determined the amount of net capital losses available for use, enter the amount calculated either from line 6 of Chart 4 or from line 13 of Chart 5, on line 253 of your income tax and benefit return.

 Forms and publications

 - IT232R3, Losses - Their deductibility in the loss year or in other years

 - Guide T4011, Preparing Returns for Deceased Persons